ice4prince/Cmai/docs/source/tutorial/vram.rst

 As seen, it is very clear that your GPU is running out of memory if you receive this error.
 In fact, this error stems from RoseTTAFold.
-If you encounter something different, then it's still worth a shot to try the pipeline hear, but you may want to investigate further or head over to GitHub to talk about the issue.
+If you encounter something different, then it's still worth a shot to try the pipeline here, but you may want to investigate further or head over to GitHub to talk about the issue.